HYPE is building a world where every girl belongs—in computing, tech, and any other space she chooses to show up in.

 Technology Applications Manager

-We provide women in STEM professionals with purposeful opportunities
+We provide women in STEM professionals with purposeful opportunities to give back

 Board of Directors